Agenda

 Facilitated by UNHCHR

-- María José Veramendi Villa, Human Rights Officer, Office of the High Commissioner of Human Rights (facilitator)
+- María José Veramendi Villa, Human Rights Officer, Office of the High Commissioner for Human Rights (facilitator)

 - Yassir Chokairi, Cooperation and Development Director, Moroccan Authority for Probity (INPPLC)